ytongbai/SemanticPartDetection/README.md

 ## Semantic Part Detection via Matching: Learning to Generalize to Novel Viewpoints from Limited Training Data

-This repo constains the pytorch implementation for the ICCV2019: Semantic Part Detection via Matching: Learning to Generalize to Novel Viewpoints from Limited Training Data[(arxiv)](https://arxiv.org/abs/1811.11823).
+This repo constains the pytorch implementation for the ICCV2019: Semantic Part Detection via Matching: Learning to Generalize to Novel Viewpoints from Limited Training Data [arxiv](https://arxiv.org/abs/1811.11823).

 ```
 @inproceedings{bai2019semantic,